RaimundSchramm/mentor/rubygems_guide.md

 - As a user of RVM at first I set up a new gemset and switch to it.
 - I create backup-files of my Gemfile and my Gemfile.lock.
 - I comment out ever gem in my Gemfile.

+-

+- 1. preserve a gemset with a set of gems that are known to be working with my application; this will be the most recent one called ruby-2.1.5@gemoria; (If this was not the last step of an upgrade than now remove most recent gemoria-gemset and rename gemset of last upgrade to gemoria.)
+- 2. ...